Yair Lapid: Second tenure as leader of the opposition (2022–present)

 After the 2023 Hamas-led attack on Israel, Lapid said he supported Israeli Defense Minister Yoav Gallant's decision to impose a total blockade on the Gaza Strip, adding that Hamas was to blame.

 On 28 March 2024, Lapid won Yesh Atid's first leadership primary election with 52.5% of the vote, narrowly beating Ram Ben-Barak by 308 votes to 279.

 In June 2024, he urged Israeli Prime Minister Benjamin Netanyahu to accept Biden's proposal for a ceasefire in the Gaza war.
 In December 2024, he was critical of the decision to close the Israeli embassy in Dublin saying that it would "give victory to antisemitism and anti-Israel organizations".

 In February 2025, he supported US President Donald Trump's proposal for the voluntary resettlement of Palestinians from Gaza.
 During a Foundation for Defense of Democracies meeting in the same month, Lapid unveiled his proposed "Egyptian Solution" to resolve the Gaza war.
 The plan would see Egypt administer Gaza for 8–15 years, and allies in the international community would in return pay off Egypt's foreign debt amounting to $155 billion.

-On 4 July 2025, Lapid met with UAE foreign minister Abdullah bin Zayed Al Nahyan, where they discussed regional developments, including the Gaza war and Iran-Israel war.
+On 4 July 2025, Lapid met with UAE foreign minister Abdullah bin Zayed Al Nahyan, where they discussed regional developments, including the Gaza war and Twelve-Day War.

+On 29 July 2026, Lapid spoke with Democratic senators who voted against arms sales, encouraging them "not to give up on Israel" and emphasising the need of ongoing collaboration between Israel and the Democratic Party.

+Together

+On 26 April 2026, Lapid and Naftali Bennett announced in a joint press conference that their parties would run jointly as part of a new political alliance, Together, which will be led by Bennett.